userexperior-technologies/integration-guide/docs/reactnative.md

     UserExperior.setCustomTag("Please select location!", "MSG");
     ```

-  3. <u>Tags</u>
+  - **Tags**

-    : In UserExperior terms, a tag is a kind of behaviour in the user's session.
+    In UserExperior terms, a tag is a kind of behaviour in the user's session.
 You can add Tag to even create segments of users based on behaviour or a certain condition, you can define your own tags for your app.
 To define your own tag, use **"TAG"** in 2nd parameter.

     e.g. "Free User", "Paid User", "Burgundy User", "No Txn by User", "Free Subscription", etc.